Murder of Peter Falconio: Background

-Peter Marco Falconio (20 September 1972 – 14 July 2001) was the third of four sons in a family who lived in Hepworth, West Yorkshire, England, United Kingdom.
+Peter Marco Falconio (born 20 September 1972) was the third of four sons in a family who lived in Hepworth, West Riding of Yorkshire, England, United Kingdom.
 In 1996, he started a relationship with Joanne Lees (born 1973) after meeting her in a local nightclub.
-Lees soon began living with him the following year in Brighton, where Falconio was studying at Brighton University.
+Lees soon began living with him the following year in Brighton, where Falconio was studying at the University of Brighton.

-On 15 November 2000, the couple embarked on a trip to Nepal, Singapore, Malaysia, Thailand, Cambodia and Australia (though recent news of the backpacker murders, the Port Arthur massacre, and the Childers Palace Backpackers Hostel fire had made their families anxious about that final leg of this trip).
-By 16 January 2001, the couple had arrived in Sydney on a working holiday visa, and on 25 June they departed on a road trip planned as Sydney to Canberra, Melbourne, Adelaide, Darwin, and Brisbane.
+On 15 November 2000, the couple embarked on a trip to Nepal, Singapore, Malaysia, Thailand, Cambodia and Australia.
+The recent news of the backpacker murders, the Port Arthur massacre, and the Childers Palace Backpackers Hostel fire had made their families anxious about the final leg of this trip.
+By 16 January 2001, the couple had arrived in Sydney on a working holiday visa, and on 25 June they departed on a road trip planned as Sydney to Canberra, Melbourne, Adelaide, Darwin and Brisbane.

-Around 7:30pm on the night of Saturday 14 July 2001, Falconio and Lees were travelling on the Stuart Highway bound for the Devil's Marbles in their orange Kombi.
-Falconio was driving and Lees sat next to him in the passenger seat.
+Around 7:30 pm on Saturday 14 July 2001, Falconio and Lees were travelling on the Stuart Highway bound for the Devil's Marbles in their orange Kombi.
+Falconio was driving and Lees sat next to him.
 The two had been conscious of a car that had been following them since they stopped at a roadhouse in Barrow Creek, and were expecting to be overtaken.
-However, when the vehicle - a white Toyota 4WD with a green canopy - drew alongside, the driver gestured excitedly at them to pull over.
+However, when the vehicle – a white Toyota 4WD with a green canopy – drew alongside, the driver gestured excitedly at them to pull over.
 Falconio stopped the van and went to speak with the man, who had pulled off the road ahead of them.
 The man explained he had seen sparks shooting out of the van's exhaust.

-As the two went to the rear of the vehicle to investigate Lees moved into the driver's seat, ready to rev the engine.
+As the two went to the rear of the vehicle to investigate, Lees moved into the driver's seat, ready to rev the engine.
 She then heard a loud bang from the rear of the van, and moments later the man was at the window brandishing a silver handgun.
 The gunman climbed into the van.
 Lees let him secure her hands behind her back with black cable ties, but fought the tying of her feet and taping of her mouth.
 She was then dragged to the Toyota (noticing the gunman's dog) but, fearing rape, managed to flee into the bush while the gunman was distracted (apparently while moving Falconio's body).
-The gunman searched for Lees before leaving, passing nearby three times, but she hid before finally flagging down a road train driver at 12:35 am, who with his co-driver took her back to Barrow Creek.
+The gunman searched for Lees before leaving, passing nearby three times, but she hid before finally flagging down a road train driver at 12:35 am, who (with his co-driver) took her back to Barrow Creek.